GHJMorsink/milliPillarStimulator/README.md

  - No spaces allowed around the commas
  - Values are given in decimal positive form
  - `<0..65535>` means a value has to be given between (and included) 0 and 65535
+ - brackets mean "optional"
+ - On the line, after the command, additional comments can be given if separated by a blank (space comma etc).
+This allows for writing a script with comments for your serial terminal program.
  - A command can be edited while entered and will be executed when the 'enter'-key is pressed (sending a CR on the line)
  - Empty commands do nothing, illegal or wrongly composed commands are responded on with a short explanation